AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-workfront-enhanced-connector.md

    >
    >Ensure that you add `<scope>` and `<systemPath>` to the dependencies in step 5 and step 6.

-1. Add `pom.xml` embeds.
+1. Update `pom.xml` embeds.
 Add the [!DNL Workfront for Experience Manager enhanced connector] packages to `embeddeds` section of the `pom.xml` of all your subproject.
 Incorporate the updates in all module `pom.xml`.

       ```XML
       <!-- Workfront Tools -->